decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 This allows agents to collaborate to recover from a response that was emitted but lost.
 Future extensions may define additional values (e.g., to implement read receipts, or to request an ACK if no other response is forthcoming after a modest delay).

 The presence of the `please_ack` header does not create an obligation on the part of the recipient.
-However, cooperative parties who wish to honor such a request MUST include an `ack` header on a subsequent message, where the value of the header is an array that contains the `id` of one or more messages being acknowledged.
+However, cooperative parties who wish to honor such a request SHOULD include an `ack` header on a subsequent message, where the value of the header is an array that contains the `id` of one or more messages being acknowledged.
 Values in this array MUST appear in the order *received* by whoever is acknowledging, from oldest to most recent.

 >Note: The `please_ack` header SHOULD NOT be included on [`forward` messages](#routing), and MUST NOT be honored by mediators.
 It is only for use between ultimate senders and receivers; otherwise, it would add a burden of sourceward communication to mediators, which are defined to send only destward.
 It would also undermine the privacy of recipients.